Leofric, Earl of Mercia: Visio Leofrici

 A single prose account of Leofric's life, Visio Leofrici (the Vision of Leofric), which was produced and used by the monastic community at Worcester, survives in MS Corpus Christi College, Cambridge (CCCC) 367, a composite book that appears to have been put together by Archbishop Matthew Parker.

 The account is split into four episodes, each of which depicts one of Leofric's miraculous visions.
 It is quasi-hagiographical, portraying the earl as a saint or holy man.

 One of these visions has been noted for its similarities to the account of Leofric's vision in Osbert's later account of the life of Edward the Confessor.

+Heraldry and legacy

+The Mercian Regiment’s double-headed eagle cap badge is derived from the supposed arms of Leofric, though Leofric lived in pre-heraldic times and these attributed arms are therefore unhistorical.

 In popular culture

 On screen, Leofric was portrayed by Roy Travers in the British silent short Lady Godiva (1928), George Nader in the film Lady Godiva of Coventry (1955), and Tony Steedman in the BBC TV series Hereward the Wake (1965).
 He also may have inspired the character "Leofric", played by Adrian Bower in the BBC series The Last Kingdom.